back to top

 Where to eat pho

 For decades, pho has served as a culinary ambassador, showcasing Vietnamese flavors to the world.
-While the dish can now be found globally, nothing compares to the experience of savoring the Vietnamese noodle soup in its hometown.
-To make it easy for you to find an authentic pho restaurant, here are some of our suggestions for where to enjoy it:
+While this iconic dish can now be found globally, nothing compares to the experience of savoring a bowl of pho in its homeland.
+To help you find an authentic spot, here are some of our suggestions for where to enjoy it:

 Hanoi